Peer Community In

 WHAT FORMAT IS REQUIRED FOR PREPRINTS SUBMITTED TO A PCI?

 No editing or formatting of the preprint (including, in particular, for references) is required before submission to a PCI, but we advise using these templates.
-The preprint should be presented to facilitate peer review (e.g. line numbering, etc.).
-Complete instructions for authors are listed in the Guide for authors of each thematic PCI website, e.g. here.
+The preprint should be presented to facilitate peer review (e.g., line numbering).
+Complete instructions for authors are available in the Guide for authors of each thematic PCI website, e.g. here.

 WHAT TYPES OF PREPRINTS CAN BE RECOMMENDED?